 - Status Change Request Form (For existing programs, to add a new status or new site)

 - Completed Quality Assurance Site Visit Reports.
-(For CAPIC Board and Office use only.
-Separate login required. )
+(For CAPIC Board use only.
+Maintained by the CAPIC Office).

 Active CAPIC Program Members – Ongoing Quality Assurance (QA)

-- Be in compliance with CAPIC Membership Criteria.
+- Be in compliance with CAPIC Membership Criteria, Polices and Procedures

 - Be paid up with one’s annual membership dues.